 - Hanging CD’s, may not work if deer are used to urban living

-- Using chicken wire to create a large enough barrier around trees that they can not be reached (works for rubbing bucks also)
+- Using chicken wire to create a barrier to protect trees

-- Fencing around an orchard that is at least 8 feet high and planted firmly in the ground so that they can not use their heads to lift them.
+- Fencing that is at least 8 feet high and planted firmly in the ground

 - Deer repellant spray